15 NCAA Div. III individual championships

 Phone: (641) 628-5605

-Stephen Fyfe is in his 14th season on Central’s men’s and women’s track and field staff and also serves as associate head coach for men’s and women’s cross country.
+Stephen Fyfe joined the Central men's and women's track and field coaching staff in 2000.
+He also serves as associate head coach for men’s and women’s cross country.

 Fyfe was the interim head cross country coach for the 2006 and 2008 campaigns before being promoted to associate head coach for the 2009 season.

 A 1987 Central graduate, Fyfe earned three varsity letters in cross country and four in track and field.
 He continues to compete in road races on the masters level and has completed 13 marathons.
 Fyfe received his masters and doctoral degrees at Iowa State University and serves as a professor of computer science at Central.

 Bringing experience from four NCAA institutions, Jonathan Graupmann joined the Central cross country and track and field coaching staffs in 2013.